Fix: “This folder is empty” on a USB drive on Windows 10

-- Windows 10: right-click on the start menu button and then click on Command Prompt (Admin).
+- Right-click on the start menu button and then click on Command Prompt (Admin).

 - Press the [Windows] + [R] keys on your keyboard to open the “Run” box.
 Type cmd into the box and then press [Ctrl] + [Shift] + [Enter] keys on your keyboard.